DylDevs/ETS2-Lane-Assist-Mockup/CHECKLIST.md

 - Redine readme.md
 - Look into more open source licenses ✓ (Sticking with MIT)
 - Try to make preview window mockup (probobaly 2.0) ✓ (Looks acheiveable, will try to add in a future update (maybe before 2.0))

+Note: None of the things mentioned here will be available until the release of 1.0.
+This checklist is just so you can check the progress of what is ready for release.
+Everything on the list (excluding items noted for 2.0) will be available in 1.0 (Check ETA at the top)